T490-hue/AgenticRag_legalContract_Neo4j/README.md

 ---

 Query: "In the Content License Agreement, who are the parties?"
-Graph RAG correctly returns TCL and Angel via graph-linked party nodes.
-Baseline returns parties from a different contract entirely.
+Graph RAG correctly returns TCL and Angel, scoped to the right contract via graph-linked party nodes.
+Baseline returns parties from a different contract (Zenith, Meridian, CloudBase from the IP License Agreement), failing to scope the answer to the queried contract.

 ![Factual query — party identification](results/Screenshot_2026-02-26_003559.png)